This page documents the Evindale fantasy languages spoken, written, and preserved across cultures, regions, and Ages… to some degree.

 ther (v) to guide

-Th’il (pn) colloquially “elves”; anc. first people of the elements
+Th’il (pn) first people of the elements

-thras (n) a watchtower
+thras (n) watchtower

-thras•an (n) a guard
+thras·an (n) guard

-thre (num) cardinal number: two
+thre (num) two

 thri (adv) twice

-thri (adj) 1) more than once, 2) hopeful eternity
+thri (adj) enduring, hopeful eternity

-wis (adj) (w(h)ēss) foremost in importance
+wis (adj) foremost

-wyth (noun) (w(h)īth) capital city
+wyth (noun) capital city

 When spoken by a native, this language of the umbral realm is reminiscent of whispers.